adam-hughes-devinit/adt/README.md

 When you change the value of an existing code (eg, change the name of country `Congo, Dem.
 Rep.` to `DRC`, or change the code of flow class "Vague (Com)" to `105`), all projects will be updated with the new value, the search index is updated and the export cache is updated.

 ### Deflators
 As before, deflation is handled by an external service, visible at `data.itpir.wm.edu/deflate`.
-There are plans to embed deflation metadata with the project table so that end users can see the values used and when they were employed.
+Deflator data is stored with the project, so that if you export a project record, you can see
+- when it was deflated
+- what exchange rate was used
+- what deflator was used

+These values are made available to decrease the "mystery" in the deflation process and make users more aware of the process.

 ## Comments
 On each project page, there is a section to display comments and a form where any page visitor may leave a comment.
 Admin users see a "Delete comment" link.

+When someone leaves a comment, an email is sent to an Admin.

 Hopefully, comments will provide a feedback loop for data users to report errors or recommend changes.
 AidData staff will respond to their comments as necessary.
-This feature is somewhat experimental.

 ## Flags
 ### Purpose
 Flags exist as a way for a user to bring attention to a specific data point.
 We encourage users to flag things for revision or to confirm existing data.

+__Forthcoming__: When a user creates a flag, an email is sent to an Admin.

 ### How To
 Any user may flag a data point for review or confirmation.
 Flags are associated with project details.
 These flags are stored in the "Flags" tab and visible to all users.
 AidData admins may delete these flags.

 ## Data Feeds

 Underneath the project platform there are several data feeds which could be useful for people making data visualizations.
-The EDs should decide if/why/how to make these public.

 ### Project Data Feed
-The project data feed was implemented to feed "top projects" to the map visualization.
-It is available at /projects.json and takes exactly the same parameters as the search page.
+The project data is available at /projects.json and takes exactly the same parameters as the search page.
 It defaults to 50 projects per page and only shows the first page of results unless the request includes `page` greater than 1.
 The number of projects per page can also be set by passing `max`.

 The best way to learn the project API is to insert `.json` into the search page URL and see what you get.